rrwick/Basecalling-comparison/README.md

 ### Performance

 I didn't try to quantify CPU time or memory, but roughly speaking, Albacore versions 1.1 and later were the fastest.
-Chiron was by far the slowest, but that is largely because I ran it using CPUs – the [Chiron paper](http://www.biorxiv.org/content/early/2017/08/24/179531) shows that it runs significantly faster on GPUs.
+Chiron was the slowest, but that is largely because I ran it using CPUs – the [Chiron paper](http://www.biorxiv.org/content/early/2017/08/24/179531) shows that it runs significantly faster on GPUs.